hatchjaw/faust-ddsp/README.md

 In fact, syntactically, what we're calling an *input* here is indistinguishable from Faust's identity function, or *wire* (`_`), the derivative of which is also a wire.
-We need a distinct expression for an arbitrary signal &mdash; mic input, a soundfile, etc. &mdash; we know to be entering our program *from outside*, as it were, and for which we have, in principle, no way of describing analytically.
+We need a distinct expression, however, for an arbitrary signal &mdash; mic input, a soundfile, etc. &mdash; we know to be entering our program *from outside*, as it were, and for which we have, in principle, analytic description.

 ```faust
 diffInput = _,0;
 diffSlider = hslider("x", 0, -1, 1, .1),1;
 ```

-Simply applying the differentiable addition primitive isn't going to work because its inputs won't arrive in the correct order; we can fix this with a bit of routing however:
+Simply applying the differentiable addition primitive to these new primitives isn't going to work because its inputs won't arrive in the correct order; we can fix this with a bit of routing however:

 ```faust
 diffAdd = route(4,4,(1,1),(2,3),(3,2),(4,4)) : +,+;